ajavamind/Extract-WAV-Data/README.md

 I noticed some tapes only have 2047 bytes stored, so the 2048th byte is sometimes interpreted as garbage, depending on how the trailing audio is trimmed.

+After isolating a single program segment, the important step for Audacity is to normalize the data with amplification level -4.0 dB.
+And make sure the sampling rate is set to 96000 Hz (bottom left corner of Audacity window) when exporting a raw 8-bit PCM data file.

 https://youtu.be/AfX4LBK-_JA

 ## References